kathemica/node-clean-code/README.md

 Y eso sería todo, restaría agregar los modulos que desees para trabajar.

 * npm i -D typescript
+* npm install -g -D jest <-- para poderlo configurar luego
+* npm i -D ts-jest @types/jest ts-node

+Configuramos Jest:
+> jest --init

+√ Would you like to use Jest when running "test" script in "package.json"? ... yes √ Would you like to use Typescript for the configuration file? ... yes √ Choose the test environment that will be used for testing » node √ Do you want Jest to add coverage reports? ... yes
+√ Which provider should be used to instrument code for coverage? » babel √ Automatically clear mock calls and instances between every test? ... yes

 Comandos útiles de Git.
 * Agregar los cambios al commit: git add .